MiguelonGonzalez/gdd-test-MGJ/README.md

 All the responses, with their explanation and file indications are included in the Word Document called 'Answers', within results folder.

+The `yml` file allows to recrate exactly the same conda environment that I used to perform the exercices.

 ## Part 1.
 Setting up the infrastructure with Docker :whale: (3 points)

 The first part of the challenge is to set up a Docker image that fulfills the following requirements: